novuhq/examples/novu-workflows/react/feedback-reviews/README.md

-## REVIEW WORKFLOW

-> Here's an Airbnb Review Workflow with Email and Delay Steps.
+## Airbnb Review Workflow Example

+What you will find here:

+- A workflow for sending review over Email.
+- The ability for product teams to control the content and appearance of the reviews.
+- Airbnb designed email as an inspiration.

 ## Steps